OWASP/samm/Current Releases/v2.0b/core/design/d-security-architecture.md

 Risky technologies are identified and replaced

 ### Activity
 People often take the path of least resistance in developing, deploying or operating a software solution.
 New technologies are included when they can facilitate or speed up the effort or enable the solution to scale better.
-These new technologies might, however, introduce new risks to the organisation that you need to manage.
+These new technologies might, however, introduce new risks to the organization that you need to manage.

 Identify the most important technologies, frameworks, tools and integrations being used for each application.
 Use the solution architect's knowledge, or study the development and operating environment and artefacts.
 Then evaluate them for their security quality and raise important issues (LINK TO defect management).